G4BE-334/NLBSE-issue-report-classification/README.md

 To reproduce the results one will need to create an OpenAI API key.
 If you don't have an OpenAI account, create one for free.
 Then go to https://platform.openai.com/docs/overview on the left side select "API Keys".
 Then click on "+ Create new secret key" and name it how you want.
 After the key is created you can paste it in [jupyter notebook](issueclassificationgpt.ipynb) where it says "open-ai-key" on cells 11 and 47.
 Since jupyter notebooks save the outputs and results there is no need to create your own open ai key though.

 **Please follow the instructions in the markdown on the Jupyter Notebook.
-DO NOT press "Run all cells" since a lot of cells will depend on API calls that take some time to process, even after it is executed.**
+DO NOT press "Run all cells" doing that won't work since a lot of cells will depend on API calls that take some time to process, even after it is executed.**

 ## Results